dioptra-io/iprs/_pages/about.md

 ## Acknowledgements

  IPRS receives funding through a cybersecurity grant from the French Ministry of Armed Forces.
- It receives Google cloud credits and data hosting through its partnership with M-Lab.
+ It receives Google Cloud credits and data hosting through its partnership with M-Lab.